Cyclone Namu: Aftermath

 Moreover, a commercial aircraft provided supplies to the 200 inhabitants of Sikiana Island, which had run out of food a week after the storm.
 In all, a total of 17 coastal trading vessels, four helicopters, and six aircraft were used to transport food, tents and medical supplies to the needy.
 It was estimated that the homeless would require aid such as food for six months.

 Elsewhere, in Honiara, the local ministry asked each resident to pay $50 so that the roofs that were damaged by the system could be repaired.
 The cleanup process took a long time; a year after the storm, bulldozers were reportedly still removing broken logs and not all roads had been repaired.
-Following the storm, disease spread to isolated part of the Solomon Island group; many animals died and hundreds of children were hospitalized because of the outbreak of disease.
+Following the storm, disease spread to isolated part of the Solomon Islands; many animals died and hundreds of children were hospitalised because of the outbreak of disease.

+In the initial aftermath of the system, residents tried to help themselves by patching up water pipes with bamboo, string and rubber strips.

+International aid

+Initially the Solomon Islands Government made bilateral requests for food, blankets, medical supplies, clothing and kitchen utensils to Australia, New Zealand and the United Nations.

+However, it did not formally request the United Nations Disaster Relief Organisation to launch an international appeal for disaster relief until 23 May.